taoufik1el/plate_characters_detection/README.md

 YOLO (You Only Look Once) is one efficient NN model in object detection, it's performant in terms of accuracy and inference time.

-First, we will use a trained yolo model to detect the plates in images from [here](https://github.com/ThorPham/License-plate-detection) and [here](https://github.com/oublalkhalid/MoroccoAI-Data-Challenge), but I did'nt find any trained model that can detect digits and arabic charachters of the moroccan plates or any annotated dataset, so we will create our dataset and train a custumize yolo.
+For The first step, we will use a trained yolo model to detect the licence plates in images, the pretrained models can be found [here](https://github.com/ThorPham/License-plate-detection) and [here](https://github.com/oublalkhalid/MoroccoAI-Data-Challenge).

+But For the second step, did'nt find any annotated dataset or any trained model annotated dataset that can detect digits and arabic charachters of the moroccan plates, so we will create our dataset and train a custumize yolo.

 For the creation of datasets, we just take random images as backgrounds and write on top of them charachters with different [fonts](https://fonts.google.com/) and sizes, then we can use some artifacts (rotations, perspectives, blur, noise ...) in the online data auguementation, then we feed those images to the model.